 When football-daft teenager Rowan spotted the internet leak of a scouting report Andre Villas-Boas had compiled for Jose Mourinho's Chelsea a few weeks earlier, he thought he'd have a go at writing one himself.

-Remarkably, Nottingham Forest, West Ham and Celtic replied to his mail shot, with the latter inviting him for a meeting in Glasgow.
+Remarkably, Nottingham Forest, West Ham and Celtic replied to his mail shot, with the last inviting him for a meeting in Glasgow.